Stumpf, Walter E

 Biography

 In 1963 moved to the United States on a one-year research fellowship of the Deutsche Forschungsgemeinschaft in the Department of Pharmacology (with L.J.
-Roth) at the University of Chicago to develop a method for the localization of drugs in the brain.
-Extended research with completion of a Ph.D. in Pharmacology (1967).
-Continued at the University of Chicago as Assistant Professor in Pharmacology (1967-1970).
+Roth) at the University of Chicago to develop techniques for the microscopic tissue localization of drugs and other diffusible compounds.
+Extended research through completion of a Ph.D. in Pharmacology (1967) and continued at the University of Chicago as an Assistant Professor in Pharmacology (1967-1970).
+From 1970-1995, resident at the University of North Carolina at Chapel Hill as a Professor of Cell Biology and Pharmacology, with simultaneous appointments as a member of the Department of Anatomy (later Department of Cell Biology and Anatomy) and a member of the Department of Pharmacology, conducting research and teaching at the UNC-Chapel Hill Medical School, as well as a member of the Laboratories for Reproductive Biology (with H.S.
+Bennett).
+Professor Emeritus since 1995.

 Contributions